 chocolate tour OF New york

 Recently I spent the afternoon doing a sweet combination of my favorite things, eating chocolate and exploring New York City.
-My sister took my mom and I on a "Best Tours" Chocolate Tour of the New York.
+My sister took my mom and I on a New York Chocolate Tour.
 We appropriately met our guide, Justin, outside of the original National Biscuit Company factory (where Oreos were invented!), known as Chelsea Market today.
 We gathered in a group of 15 and set out to experience the village's best chocolate, and learn a ton of fun facts along the way.

 We started at LiLac where Justin told us how to best enjoy dark chocolate.
 Let it sit on your tongue until it starts to melt in order to allow the cocoa butter to distribute evenly in your mouth.
 Good quality chocolate will be very smooth in texture.
 LiLac's dark chocolate was most definitely high quality, I recommend you try it for yourself!